Analysis of Win Nutrition's Hi-Protein Supplement

 In the case of isolated soy protein, it is superior to wheat protein, but the quality is also not the best, especially when compared to Whey protein.

-At the end of the formula, there is the egg protein, which despite being of good quality, is the one with the lowest presence in the Hi-Protein of Win Nutrition.
+At the end of the formula is egg protein, which despite being of good quality, is the one with the lowest presence in Win Nutrition's Hi-Protein.

 In terms of ingredients, this supplement is weak.